-Very recently, there have been several attempts at formulating frameworks for reasoning about multiple fairness measures.
-The fairness resolution model, proposed in \cite{awasthi2020beyond}, is guided by the unfairness complaints received by the system and it can be a more practical way to maintain both group and individual fairness.
-This work provides a finite-state discrete-time Markov chains framework that supports multiple fairness measures and takes into account their potential incompatibilities.
-It leads, however, to PSPACE-Complete decision problems, which are hard to solve in practice, independent of whether P equals NP.
-Independently, \cite{ospina2021time} proposed a framework that utilises an online algorithm for time-varying networked system optimisation, with the aim to trade-off human preferences.
-Particularly, the function of human preference (fairness measure function) are learned concurrently with the execution, using shape-constrained Gaussian processes.
+Recently, there have been several attempts to formulate frameworks for reasoning about multiple fairness measures.
+The ``fairness resolution model'' proposed by \cite{awasthi2020beyond} is guided by unfairness complaints received by the system and offers a more practical way to maintain both group and individual fairness.
+This work provides a finite-state, discrete-time Markov decision process framework that supports multiple fairness regularizers while accounting for their potential incompatibilities.
+Independently, \cite{ospina2021time} proposed a framework that employs an online algorithm for time-varying networked system optimization, aiming to trade off human preferences.
+In particular, the human preference function (i.e., the fairness regularizer function) is learned concurrently with the execution of the algorithm using shape-constrained Gaussian processes.
 Other works have focused on designing systems that balance multiple, potentially conflicting fairness measures \citep{kim2020fact,lohia2019bias}, and on specifically identifying a Pareto front of fairness–performance trade-offs \cite{kozdoba2024efficient}.

 Prior research has emphasized that naively enforcing fixed fairness constraints can sometimes have unintended negative consequences, such as harming minority groups through delayed or compounding effects \citep{liu2018delayed,d2020fairness}.
 To address this, researchers have explored approaches that allow AI models to adapt to evolving fairness notions and shifting environments.
 In particular, sequential decision-making frameworks have incorporated mechanisms for feedback and long-term outcome monitoring, enabling policies to adjust dynamically as fairness concepts and societal expectations change \citep{bechavod2023individually,wen2021algorithms,zhang2021fairness,jabbari2017fairness}.

-Alternatively, one could consider approaches from multi-objective optimisation (MOO), where key recent references include \cite{zhang2021solving} who consider dynamic MOO, but do not provide any guarantees on the performance of the algorithms.
-This, in turn, is based on a long history of work on convexifications \cite[e.g.]{sun2001convexification} in MOO.
-There is also related work across many applications of MOO, such as in Mathematical Finance \cite{DynamicMOOFinance}.
+Alternatively, one can consider approaches from multi-objective optimization (MOO).
+A key recent reference is \cite{zhang2021solving}, who study dynamic MOO but do not provide performance guarantees for their algorithms.
+This line of work builds on a long history of research on convexification techniques in MOO \cite[e.g.,][]{sun2001convexification}.
+Related developments have also appeared in various applied domains, such as mathematical finance \cite{DynamicMOOFinance}.

-\subsection{Graph-structured bandits}
+\subsection{Graph-Structured Bandits}